hitaishi2222/my_cv_typst/my_cv.typ

   Rust, MATLAB etc. Eager to apply these skills to further explore exploration and research in the field of photonics and lasers.

+  I have been learning photonics based softwares like GDS Factory, Femwell and MEEP for better understanding and relaiable open-source alternatives.
 ]

 #let publications = [